 This is often the case – so we apportion the costs on a fair and reasonable basis.
 The basis and calculations can have a significant effect on your grant amount, so it is worth talking this through at an early stage so you can keep the key information to support and maximise your claim.

 You may still be eligible.
 The existing scheme recognises that Australian businesses may have their goods manufactured overseas.
 There is provision for a submission to the government showing the significant economic benefit Australia receives through your Australian designed goods, through revenue employment, tax paid and more.
 This aspect is likely to continue.

 Generally no under the existing scheme – however there is an exception where that person is based overseas and qualifies as an overseas representative.
-It is likely that these principles will be retained.

 No – marketing costs to NZ are not eligible.